trimble-oss/devguide/content/development-practises/unit-testing.md

 ### Test Coverage, Measurements, and Goals

-While the specific Unit Test Coverage goals will be highly dependent on the team & code base, the act of measuring Unit Test Coverage in a continuous way, and monitoring how you are performing against your team goals is a recommended best practice.
+While the specific Unit Test Coverage goals will be highly dependent on the team & codebase, the act of measuring Unit Test Coverage in a continuous way, and monitoring how you are performing against your team goals is a recommended best practice.